csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 2\.
 For each possible assignment to the variables in S that satisfies all constraints on S,

-(a) remove from the domains of the remaining variables any values that are inconsis- tent with the assignment for S, and
+(a) remove from the domains of the remaining variables any values that are inconsistent with the assignment for S, and

 (b) If the remaining CSP has a solution, return it together with the assignment for S.